 - Lodging with a landlord can be more flexible than other contract types but check the tenancy agreement to make sure.

 - Be careful with flexible ‘licences’ offered by some landlords and agencies.
-These can be risky with poor conditions and repairs not carried out, so please contact KCL Advice & Guidance for further advice if you are offered one of these contracts.
+These can be risky with poor conditions and repairs not carried out, so please contact the Money & Housing advice team for further advice if you are offered one of these contracts.

 - Student accommodation may offer contracts shorter than one year, but the availability is variable – try King’s Residences or private halls; for more information you can also check University of London Housing Services.